-The route is also only moderately challenging and so is perfect for parents who are keen to take their children off the beaten track and have them actively participate in an authentic cultural adventure.
+The route is also only moderately challenging and so would also be suitable for parents who are keen to take their older children off the beaten track and have them actively participate in an authentic cultural adventure.
 On our travels to and from the trailhead, we will be visiting the well-frequented old towns of Dali and Lijiang, but once on the trek itself, through the foothills and villages of the region, we will be exploring a trail that typically sees no other visitors.
-So, this Easter, why not join us, and a few other like-minded guests as we embark on a wonderful family-friendly adventure you just won't find anywhere else.
+So, why not join us, and a few other like-minded guests as we embark on a wonderful adventure you just won't find anywhere else.

 Why Join Our Team?